cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 The fundamental issue is that many signals, including the widely used `SIGHUP`, have a default disposition of terminating the process.
-This reflects the literal meaning embedded in `SIGHUP`'s name -- "hangup" -- which indicates the terminal connection was severed, making process continuation unnecessary.
+This reflects the literal meaning embedded in `SIGHUP`'s name -- "hangup" -- which indicates the terminal connection was severed, making continued process execution unnecessary.
 This original meaning remains valid today, and is used in places like remote SSH sessions where disconnection triggers process termination.

 SIGHUP has, however, also started moonlighting with an additional purpose: requesting applications to reload their configuration or rotate their logs.